 Vitamin D is called the “sunshine vitamin” because the human body can obtain adequate amounts entirely from exposure to sunlight.
 Ultraviolet–B (UVB) radiation on the skin converts certain cholesterol-containing components in our blood into vitamin D3, the form of vitamin D that allows the body the greatest benefit.

 So grab a few rays early in the day.
 Note that the emphasis is on "few," since the American Academy of Dermatology advises that prolonged sun exposure significantly increases the risk of skin cancer.
-According to Mankie, just 20 minutes of sun exposure two to three times per week enables the skin to produce about 20,000 IUs (international units) of vitamin D, more than enough to satisfy the current recommendations of 1,000 to 2,000 IUs per day.
+Just 20 minutes of sun exposure two to three times per week enables the skin to produce about 20,000 IUs (international units) of vitamin D equivalent to 400 glasses of milk, more than enough to satisfy the current recommendations of 1,000 to 2,000 IUs per day.

 While vitamin D is not found in many natural foods, some are good sources.
 They include: